radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.
 11 : Image Settings

 4. (Optional) To specify custom dimensions for the image, uncheck the Use Default Size box and enter the image dimensions (in pixels) in the Height and Width fields.
-If “Use Default Size” is checked, the Global Identity Viewer resizes the image automatically.
-If “Use Default Size” is unchecked, larger images may be truncated.
+If "Use Default Size" is checked, the Global Identity Viewer resizes the image automatically.
+If "Use Default Size" is unchecked, larger images may be truncated.
 In either case, browser window size and screen resolution factor into how images display.

 ![An image showing ](Media/Image3.12.jpg)